ViStoryBench: Comprehensive Benchmark Suite for Story Visualization: ViStoryBench

-As shown in Figure~\ref{fig:gpt}, we have established \textit{Likert scale questionnaires} to evaluate the consistency of each generated image on a scale from $0$ to $4$.
+We primarily use Gemini-3-Pro for automated evaluation.
+As shown in Figure~\ref{fig:gpt}, we have established \textit{Likert-scale questionnaires} to evaluate the consistency of each generated image on a scale from $0$ to $4$.

+To validate the reliability of this VLM-based approach, we conducted a rigorous stability analysis, which confirms the low variance of our evaluation scores.
+The detailed methodology and results are provided in \textbf{Appendix}~\ref{sec:appendix_stability}.

-\paragraph{Onstage Character Count Matching.} We observe that various models struggle to generate the correct set of onstage characters, including both superfluous characters (unexpected additions) and omissive ones (failure to render specified roles), so we specifically calculate the Onstage Character Count Matching~(OCCM) score, which is calculated as:
+\paragraph{Onstage Character Count Matching (OCCM).} We observe that various models struggle to generate the correct number of onstage characters as specified in the script, often leading to superfluous additions (hallucinations) or omitted figures.
+To quantify this critical capability, we introduce the Onstage Character Count Matching (OCCM) score.
+It is important to note that this metric relies on an upstream character detector to obtain the detected character count ($D$).
+Nevertheless, the OCCM formula itself is designed to provide a fair and robust measure of numerical consistency.
+The score is calculated as:

-where $D$ denotes the detected number of Onstage Characters, $E$ represents the expected character count from storyboard specifications, and $\epsilon = e^{-6}$ is smoothing factor to prevent division by zero.
+where $D$ is the detected number of characters, $E$ is the expected count from the storyboard, and $\epsilon=10^{-6}$ is a small smoothing factor to prevent division by zero.
+The detailed explanation of performance bounds and the design principle is provided in \textbf{Appendix}~\ref{sec:occm}.

-\paragraph{Copy Paste Detection.} A prevalent shortcut employed by generative models in story visualization task is the direct "copy-pasting" of character reference images.
-To gauge the extent of this phenomenon, we devise a "copy-paste degree" metric, where a higher value signifies a greater propensity of the model to replicate characters directly from reference images.
-Specifically, for methods limited to single-image input, we compute the disparity in similarity between the output characters and both the input image and an alternative reference image.
-This disparity is then averaged across all output images and character samples, and subsequently across all stories equipped with alternative reference images.
-In the case of models supporting multi-image input, this metric calculation is omitted.

-\paragraph{Image Quality.} For each generation method, we calculate the aesthetic quality score of all its generated results and average them.
-The same applies to the calculation of IS.